justinmcniel/archinstall/documentation.md

 12. Mount the file systems
     - `mount /dev/sda2 /mnt`
     - `mount /dev/sda1 /mnt/efi`
-        - mount point did not exist, fixed with `mkdir /mnt/efi` then rerunning the mount command
+        - Mount point did not exist, fixed with `mkdir /mnt/efi` then rerunning the mount command
 # Begin Installation of Arch
 13. Install the "essentials"
     - `pacstrap /mnt base linux linux-firmware`
-    - technically speaking you can ommit the firmware, since it's a VM, but I want to install as if it was on a real machine
+    - Technically speaking you can ommit the firmware, since it's a VM, but I want to install as if it was on a real machine
   1. Install filesystem management things
     - `pacstrap /mnt btrfs-progs dosfstools exfatprogs f2fs-tools e2fsprogs jfsutils nilfs-utils ntfs-3g reiserfsprogs udftools xfsprogs`
-    - recieved warning about possibly missing firmware for the following modules: `aic94xx` `wd719x` `xhci_pci`
+    - Recieved warning about possibly missing firmware for the following modules: `aic94xx` `wd719x` `xhci_pci`
-      - ran `pacstrap /mnt aic94xx wd719x xhci_pci` in an attempt to fix it
+      - Ran `pacstrap /mnt aic94xx wd719x xhci_pci` in an attempt to fix it
-      - targets were not found, will install with `pacman` after using arch-chroot
+      - Targets were not found, will install with `pacman` after using arch-chroot
   2. Install text editors
     - `pacstrap /mnt nano gedit`
-    - also installed all the dependencies
+    - Also installed all the dependencies
   3. Install networking utilities/software
     - `pacstrap /mnt iputils systemd-resolved systemd-networkd net-tools iproute2 systemd dhcpcd dhclient`
-    - got errors relating to `systemd-resolved` and `systemd-networkd`, rerunning the previous command with those removed
+    - Got errors relating to `systemd-resolved` and `systemd-networkd`, rerunning the previous command with those removed
     - iputils, iproute, and systemd were reinstalled, so removing those too (since they were already installed they were not needed in the first place)
     - `pacstrap /mnt net-tools dhcpcd dhclient`
   4. Install `parted` and documentation tools